MJGTwo/Beginner-Python/bools/loops.md

 At the end, if the color is not in the list of colors, then we add it to that list.

 You might be wondering what a list is.
 That is in the next lecture about data structures.
-What I say is that it contains information to make groups of info easy to add, edit, access, and remove.
+What I say is that it contains information to make groups of info easy to add, edit, access, and remove.f